MathuxNY-73/leetcode/ArrayAndString/README.md

       resulting sets of duplicated numbers.
 This algorithm runs in O(N) as we run through the array only once but it uses O(N) extra space.
 - [X] Submit solution.
 Got correct in 368 ms with 23.2 MB
-- [ ] Optimize the solution to not use extra space.
+- [X] Optimize the solution to not use extra space.
+Now, using the fact that all integers in the array lie between 1 and array.size() we can use that to modify the array in place and check if a given number has already been seen.
+This approach allows for a runtime complexity of O(N) whilst using constant space O(1).
+- [X] Submit solution.
+Got correct in 404 ms with 21.3 MB
-- [ ] Problem solved
+- [X] Problem solved